-The side effects of your business growing:
+The side effects of your accounting firm growing:

-Is Your Business Growing Too Quickly?
+Is Your Accounting Firm Growing Too Quickly?

 - Finances.
-If you borrow to fund your expansion, one unpaid invoice, losing a major client, or a sudden decline can leave your business vulnerable.
+If you borrow to fund your expansion, one unpaid invoice, losing a major client, or a sudden decline can leave your practice vulnerable.
 Calculate how much debt you can handle.
 Even when your business slows down, you’re still expected to pay your monthly bills.

 - Team building.
 Don’t simply hire someone because you need a spot filled.
 Carefully consider who you add to your team.
 Aim for people who believe in your mission and share your values.